eshasadia/WSI_mIF_Reg/README.md

 2. For UNet based tissue mask extraction we have made the weights publicly available on hugging face.
 [CORE](https://huggingface.co/eshasadianasir/CORE/tree/main)

 ## Configuration
-Edit `config.py` to set your file paths and  resolutionn parameters:
+Edit `config.py` to set your file paths and  resolution parameters:
 ```python
 # Update these paths to match your data
 SOURCE_WSI_PATH = "/path/to/your/source_wsi.tiff"